Types of Trees With Thorns (Pictures and Names) – Identification Guide

 Pejibaye (Peach) Palm (Bactris gasipaes)

-Peach palm trees are an unusual species of palm due to the sharp black spines covering its trunk.
+Peach palm trees are an unusual species of palm due to the sharp black spines covering their trunk.
 These palm trees have the characteristic slender palm trunk and rounded crown, large arching pinnate leaves growing 10 ft.
 (3 m) long, and reddish, orange, or yellow palm fruits.
 Spiny pejibaye palms grow 66 ft.
 (20 m) tall.

 Thorny tree identification